os-cau/cau-repl/docs/installation.md

 echo "CAU.REPL.Enabled=true" >> /path/to/mycore/mycore.properties
 ```
 Then (re-) start your servlet container.
 The REPL will listen for SSH connections on port 8512 on the localhost.
 You can
-login with the username `administrator` and the corresponding MyCoRe password of the account.
+log in with the username `administrator` and the corresponding MyCoRe password of the account.
 See the
 [Configuration](configuration.md) section for more settings that you can customize from your `.properties`.

 By default, cau-repl will store its state in the `cau-repl` subdirectory, which it will create in your MyCoRe